jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 ~~~

 Same thing with SSP, the cookie itself is stored in thread-specific
-memory - but is not rerandomized in any child-process (atleast in this
+memory - but is not re-randomized in any child-process (at least in this
 case where fork is being used to create each child process), I could
 be (and hope I am) wrong in other cases :D